1. Liberty University

 9. Full Sail University

-Full Sail University offers a range of online bachelor’s degrees, offering specializations in Game Art, Game Design, Game Development, and Simulation and Visualization.
+Full Sail University offers a range of online undergraduate gaming degree programs including Game Art, Game Design, and Game Development.
+They also offer Simulation and Visualization as an online degree program.
 The Game Art degree focuses on the fundamentals of interactive graphics development, including character creation, environment and prop creation, the game production pipeline, in-game effects, and animation.
 Students of Game Design learn production processes used by today’s studios to design and produce games while studying the building blocks of narrative design.
 In the Game Development program, students master the technology and tools necessary to develop and program single and multiplayer video games for gaming consoles, personal computers, and networks.
-The Simulation and Visualization track familiarizes students with the technical and critical thinking skills needed to study, architect, develop, and test simulation and visualization systems.
+The Simulation and Visualization degree familiarizes students with the technical and critical thinking skills needed to study, architect, develop, and test simulation and visualization systems.
 Across all degree programs, every step of the teaching process is designed to emulate the development studio experience and arm students with a knowledge base as vast and varied as the industry itself.

 - Tuition: $22,000